AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-schema.md

 >[!TIP]
 >
 >If you're familiar with Analytics Solution Design Reference (SDRs), you can think of a schema as a more robust SDR.
+See [Create and maintain a Solution Design Reference (SDR) Document](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/implementation/implementation-basics/creating-and-maintaining-an-sdr.html?lang=en) for more information.

 ## Prerequisites